 I know.
 It may sound old-fashioned, and frankly most of us didn't think they had them bank boxes anymore.
 But they do.

 I used to have the main archive in my house and one backup in the building next to it.
-It is unlikely that both buildings would burn up.
+I felt it was unlikely that both buildings would burn up.

 At least that was what I said to myself.
 But when I looked at it realistically, the hard drives were actually in the corner of each building, and those two corners was as close as they could get.
 There is still brick walls to protect them and a 5 feet of nothing between the buildings.